The Triathlon club is very excited to have 3 athletes who are heading to the Hawaii Ironman World Championships in October.

 For those not up to speed on the Hawaii Ironman, it is a full Ironman distance race (3.8km Swim, 180km Ride & 42.2km run).
 It is the World Championship race every year & what every Ironman athlete dreams of racing at.
 It is set in a tropical atmosphere where temperatures average anywhere between 31-35 degrees on race day, with unbearable 90% humidity & to top it off, winds on the bike course have gone as high as 100kmh.
 This is widely considered the toughest 1 day sport on the planet.
 And to make things more interesting, you need to qualify for the Hawaii Ironman race, through either top results at any full distance ironman race in the previous 12 months (usually a top 3 finish in your age group) or other very difficult qualifying guidelines (ie completing 12 full ironman races and entering a lottery to gain your entry.)

-So, with that in mind, the Club has 3 athletes heading to
+So, with that in mind, the Club has 3 athletes heading to Hawaii this year.

 We will follow this up with some stories on the current athletes who are KONA bound this year, John Flood, Geoffrey Graham and Ben McDermid.